|Exclusion:||Any MIPS eligible clinician who writes fewer than 100 permissible prescriptions during the performance period.|

-The number of prescriptions in the denominator generated, queried for a drug formulary, and transmitted electronically using CEHRT.
+The number of prescriptions in the denominator generated and transmitted electronically using CEHRT.

 Number of prescriptions written for drugs requiring a prescription in order to be dispensed other than controlled substances during the performance period; or number of prescriptions written for drugs requiring a prescription in order to be dispensed during the performance period.